nowellclosser/studybuddy/README.md

 - logrotate on server
 - set last reviewed date for review cards
 - how to view db remotely
-- gunicorn webapp.app:app -b :5002 -w 4 -p /var/run/studybuddy/studybuddy.pid
+- daemonize gunicorn
--- daemonize gunicorn
+- make webapp deploy optional
--- make webapp deploy optional
+- check in and deploy nginx config
--- check in and deploy nginx config
+- better way to run schedule study without sshing

--- better way to run schedule study without sshing
+- gunicorn webapp.app:app -b :5002 -w 4 -p /var/run/studybuddy/studybuddy.pid is running in a screen session called studybuddy, where logs can be seen